 The word hex is sometimes used as a synonymous of curse.
 Among the Pennsylvania Dutch Witches hex can designate either a good or bad spell.
 In neo-Pagan Witchcraft, some Witches use the term hex to designate a binding spell, which is different from a curse.

 A curse is the expression of desire of harm to come to a particular person.
-Anyone can lay a curse on another person, but it is believed that the authority of the person who lays the curse on increases its potency and makes it more dangerous.
-Such persons are believed to be priests, priestesses or royalty; persons possessing magical skill, such as Witches, sorcerers and magicians; and persons who have no other recourse to justice, such as women in many societies, the poor, the destitute and the dying.
+Anyone can lay a curse on another person, but the authority of the person who lays the curse on increases its potency and makes it more dangerous.
+Such persons are priests, priestesses or royalty; persons possessing magical skill, such as Witches, sorcerers and magicians; and persons who have no other recourse to justice.
+Such as women in many societies, the poor, the destitute and the dying.
 Deathbed curses are the most potent, since all the curser’s vital energy goes into the curse.

 In the various traditions of neo-Pagan Witchcraft it is against the ethics and laws of the Craft to lay curses.
 Most Witches abide by this, thinking that the curse will return to the curser in the same form as given.
 Although there are those that believe that cursing against one’s enemies is justified.
 Witches from ethnic cultures such as the Italian Striga, the Mexican Bruja, and branches of the Pennsylvania Dutch also believe that cursing is justified.

 Just as many methods exit for breaking cursers as there are for making them.
 If a magically charged object has been hidden in someone’s dwelling it may be discovered by divination or clairvoyance and ceremonially destroyed.
 Sometimes other banishing rituals or protective workings are used to overpower the curse, protective talismans and amulets can be worn, and magical oils and washes can be used to attempt to lift the curse’s effect.
-A major side effect in removing a curse is that when the curse is broken, its energy can recoil on the person who cast it, and if such person has not taken adequate precautions, he/she may end up receiving the entire effect intended for the curse’s victim.
+A major side effect in removing a curse is that when the curse broke.
+Then Its energy can recoil on the person who cast it.
+And if such person has not taken adequate precautions, he/she may end up receiving the entire effect intended for the curse’s victim.

 Traditionally, the most propitious time for laying on and breaking curses is during the waning of the moon.
 A.G.H.